zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 The :py:class:`digitalio.DigitalInOut` class is your gateway for controlling both digital inputs and outputs.
-By default when you create an instance of one it starts as a digital input, however you can call the :py:func:`digitalio.DigitalInOut.switch_to_output` function to turn it into a digital output:
+By default when you create an instance of one it starts as a digital input, however you can set the :py:attr:`digitalio.DigitalInOut.direction` property to make it an output:

-  >>> led.switch_to_output()

-Or you can set the :py:attr:`digitalio.DigitalInOut.direction` property to be an
-output:

   >>> led.direction = digitalio.Direction.OUTPUT

-Either calling switch_to_output or setting the direction property will work the same way to make the pin an output.

 Once a digital output is created and initialized you simply change the value of its :py:attr:`digitalio.DigitalInOut.value` property to turn the output on or